 There’s a reason they call it the Emerald Coast.
-Greenish-blue waters washing up on to deep white sand beaches, this is Destin.
+Greenish-blue waters wash up on to deep white sand beaches; this is Destin.

 The green cast waters hide, just below the surface, some of the most abundant marine life in the country.
-Steeply dropping sandy shelves quickly dive deep into the Gulf of Mexico provide a perfect environment for marine species all the way up the food chain.
+Steeply dropping sandy shelves quickly dive deep into the Gulf of Mexico, providing a perfect environment for marine species all the way up the food chain.

 Today, the word is out.
 The fishing is still good, probably still some of the best you’ll find.
 However, there are more things to do in Destin than just fish.
 Here’s everything you need to see and do while visiting Destin Florida.